- About us

 There are currently three councillors of the National Competition Council, with a variety of backgrounds and a wide range of skills and experience.
 The councillors are appointed by the Governor-General under section 29C of the Competition and Consumer Act 2010, with the agreement of a majority of the states and territories party to the Competition Principles Agreement.

-Ms Hickey has a Bachelor of Arts from Monash University, a Bachelor of Laws from the University of Melbourne and is a Fellow of the Australian Institute of Company Directors.
+Ms Evans has a Bachelor of Jurisprudence and a Bachelor of Laws, both from the University of Western Australia and is a member of the Australian Institute of Company Directors.

 Mr Martin Wallace was appointed to the Council for a period of three years from 18 December 2015.